-Most everyone harbors fitness goals and aspirations.
-While many health and diet programs offer a time limit -- 30 days to your new body, for example -- it is unrealistic to believe that all shapes and sizes can reach size zero in a month's time.
+Almost everyone harbors fitness goals and aspirations.
+While many health and diet programs offer a time limit — 30 days to your new body, for example — it is unrealistic to believe that all shapes and sizes can reach size zero in a month's time.

 Swearing off sugar and carbs for a month is not only extremely difficult, it can come with unwanted side-effects such as headaches, crashes, jitters and a sense of failure if you splurge.
 Instead, make small, long-lasting changes such as swapping store-bought muffins for a bowl of bran cereal with fruit.
 Have a salad with your sandwich instead of chips.
 Pack yourself snacks to avoid being tempted by a candy machine.

 Sweating It Off